npgsql/doc/conceptual/Npgsql/diagnostics/logging.md

 ## Parameter logging

 By default, when logging SQL statements, Npgsql does not log parameter values, since these may contain sensitive information.
-You can turn on parameter logging by setting `NpgsqlLogManager.IsParameterLoggingEnabled` to true.
+You can opt into parameter logging when debugging your application:

 ### [Console Program](#tab/console)